SElarabi/Eye_Exercise/README.md

 This project could be used in website design, gaming, or other interactive applications to create a more engaging experience for the user.
 </p>

+##  Roadmap of future improvements ##
+- Add more intearction with mouse and eyes like add make the figure face changes features like smiling or esclaming based on mouse location up or down or leftside or right side.

 ## MIT License ##
  ### Copyright (c) 2023 Eddie Larabi